Meet Amy Berenson from Compass Coaching

 - Find fulfillment and purpose in their retirement

-- Create new businesses after leaving corporate
+- Create a new business

 What made you decide to start your business?
 On a cold, rainy day in late November, the last employee walked out of the Boston-based tech start-up I was working in.
-I was now laying off the employees I had helped recruit and hire as HR Director.
+I was then laying off the employees I had helped recruit and hire as HR Director.
 Things had gone south; little did I realize at the time that it would lead me to my True North.

 Fast forward -–I knew I was qualified for many HR positions but not one of them interested me.
 So I wrote a viscerally honest job description for the perfect job for me.